 Depending on your circumstances we may be able to be appointed as an Appointee or a Deputy to help you manage your finances.
-The Client Finance Team provides this support to vulnerable adults across Oldham.
+The Court of Protection Team provides this support to vulnerable adults across Oldham.

 You may be able to use an Appointeeship if you: